Rahib50/Weather-App/README.md

 # Weather-App

 A simple weather app using HTML, CSS and JavaScript.
 The app is able to do lookup of weather based on location.
+(Tutorial followed)